maryammagy/maryammagy.github.io/_pages/research.md

 My research studies so far can be summarized in two very broad areas:
   * Role of reward feedback in cognition and metacognition
-  * Intelligent control system design
+  * Intelligent (artificial intelligence) control system design

 Role of reward feedback in cognition and metacognition
 ======
 In

-Intelligent control system design
+Intelligent (artificial intelligence) control system design
 ======
 In